kimberly-emerson/Documents/README.md

 [Resume](resume_emerson_kimberly.pdf)

 Hello.
-I am currently looking for remote opportunities.
+I am currently looking for remote working opportunities.

 I am a **SQL Developer** with 15+ years of experience working in the *SQL stack* including T-SQL, SQL Server, SSIS, SSRS and SSAS.

 Additionally, I'm skilled in the *.NET stack* largely focused on C# development.

+## Contact

+[Email](kdemerson@outlook.com) me today and let's schedule some time to discuss what I can do for you.

 ## Experience